 1.)
 7 Mile Beach

-This one is obvious, and you’ve probably already heard about this one if you’re even remotely interested in Grand Cayman…and for good reason!
+remotely interested in Grand Cayman…and for good reason!
 Easily our favorite Caribbean beach, 7 Mile is absolutely breathtaking!
 The sand is white and the water is clear and beautiful…..clear enough to see 50 feet in all directions and a wonderful ombre color of blue and turquoise!
 We visited in early July 2017 and the water was warm enough to not be chilly, but cool enough to be refreshing – a perfect blend!
 It’s also great for snorkeling….we saw a variety of fish at 7 Mile Beach, and even a few wild sea

 turtles!
 There are plenty of restaurants and bars on the beach (our favorites were Luca and Royal Palms) within walking distance.
 We stayed in Caribbean Club (read more here) right at 7 Mile Beach, which is located further away from other resorts which allowed us to have a pretty quiet stretch of beach that was amazing!
 By far our favorite beach and an absolute must-see!
 Not to mention the sunsets…..be sure to check out 7 Mile sunsets too!
 Options like jet skiing, scuba diving, paddleboarding, and other attractions are also available for those interested!
 We would highly recommend 7 Mile!
 For more reviews check it out here.